 The ROI of using AI for customer service is clear when you examine key performance metrics.
 Businesses that adopt AI see a 37% reduction in first response time.
 Responding to a customer almost instantly makes a difference.
 That quick initial touch can calm frustrations and set the stage for a positive interaction.
 Beyond that, the time it takes to resolve an issue entirely drops by 52%.
 Imagine cutting the resolution time in half.
 That means happier customers, fewer follow-ups, and a more efficient operation overall.

 Then there’s the direct impact on your bottom line.
-Routine tasks, which often consume a large portion of your team’s time, see an astounding 90% reduction in labor costs when handled by AI.
+Routine tasks, which often consume a large portion of your team’s time, see an astounding 90% reduction in labor costs when handled by generative AI.
 This isn’t about eliminating jobs; it’s about redirecting human talent to more value-adding activities.

-These numbers are drawn from real-world examples of artificial intelligence in customer service.
+As we can see, a well-managed service experience can become a growth driver, not just a necessary expense.
 Businesses are using AI to do more than just cut expenses.
 They change their customer service departments into scalable engines for growth, directly contributing to their market leadership and profitability.
 This includes specialized areas, such as AI for retail, where efficiency gains are immediate.

 The question isn’t whether AI can deliver these results, but when you’ll start seeing them in your operations.